-In order to pursue a securities fraud claim against a stockbroker who has potentially misrepresented an investment or failed to disclose information about the investment, you will probably need to show that:
+In order to pursue a misrepresentation claim against your financial advisor, you will need to show that:

 - You lost money on the investment due to the misrepresentation or omission.